iamkenos/ellie/docs/DETAILED_GUIDE.md

-  * steps                Array of globs pointing to your cucumber steps, relative to the config file stepTimeout            Default timeout for WebdriverIO to wait for a single test step to finish in milliseconds tags                   Only execute the features or scenarios with tags matching the expression waitforTimeout         Default timeout for all browser 'waitFor' commands in milliseconds
+  * steps                Array of globs pointing to your cucumber steps, relative to the config file stepTimeout            Default timeout for WebdriverIO to wait for a single test step to finish in milliseconds tags                   Only execute the features or scenarios with tags matching the expression implicitTimeout        Session implicit wait timeout; specifies the time to wait for the implicit element location strategy when locating elements pageLoadimeout         Session page load timeout that specifies a time to wait for the page loading to complete waitforTimeout         Default timeout for all browser 'waitFor' commands in milliseconds

 Options: